 If there is not a company with ties to your home country, you might consider working for another international company.
 In print, The Directory of American Firms Operating in Foreign Countries can be a helpful resource, as can The Directory of Foreign Firms Operating in the United States.
 The nearest copies appear to be in the reference section of the Yakima Public Library.
 Or you may be able to obtain them through inter-library loan.

 You should contact your embassy or consulate.
 Many maintain lists of contacts for employment.
-Finding work will often be easier with a company that is familiar with the process of employing a foreign graduate.
+Finding work will often be easier with a company that is familiar with the process of employing an international graduate.

 The short answer is: as soon as you can reasonably do so.
 Much of the job search process is dependent on honesty and trust.
 If you wait too long, it will look like you are trying to hide it.
 An employer will probably be able to tell from your education, experience, or references.
 Your reluctance to discuss it may imply that it is a bigger problem than it really is.
 You should probably bring up the subject in a first or second interview.